 1. Ensure the set point is zero before applying power.
-If the setpoint input is not connected to some type of command control device, DIP switch #1 must be in the "internal source" position or the valve-off function must be activated (see Setpoint Adjustment and Configuration section below).
+If the setpoint input is not connected to some type of command control device, DIP switch #1 must be in the "internal source" position or the valve-off function must be activated (see Setpoint Adjustment and Configuration section

+Caution!
+The Mass-Trak is not a loop-powered device.
+Do not allpy power to the 4-20 mA sections. below).
 Note: If no setpoint command is present on a controller when powered-up and the valve is not switched off, the valve may drift wide open.
 (The valve will open momentarily when power is first applied).